If you dream of getting lost in the winding streets and steps of a city surrounded by lush vineyards, then Siena is the place for you.

 Piazza del Campo

-Piazza del Campo is the main public square in Siena and is known to be one of the most beautiful medieval squares in Europe.
-Visitors to the piazza will want to make sure to see its various important buildings and monuments, such as the Palazzi Signorilli, Torre del Mangia, as well as several more palazzi signorili (noblemen residences).
+Piazza del Campo is the main public square in Siena, and it is known to be one of the most beautiful medieval squares in Europe.
+Visitors to the piazza will want to make sure to see its various important buildings and monuments, such as the Palazzo Pubblico and its tower, the Torre del Mangia, as well as several more palazzi signorili (noblemen residences).

-A tour of the piazza will bring one to the famous Palazzi Signorili, the beautiful palazzos that line the piazza and were once home to the noble residents of the city.
-Unlike in other cities these palazzos have matching rooflines and brick work to maintain uniformity, proof of the planning that went into the building of the city.
+A tour of the piazza will bring you to the famous palazzi signorili, the beautiful palazzos that line it and were once home to the noble residents of the city.
+Unlike in other cities, these palazzos have matching rooflines and brick work to maintain uniformity, proof of the planning that went into the building of the city itself.

-Also not to be missed is the beautiful Fountain of Joy, which was was set up in the piazza in 1419, and is one of the highlights of the area.
-Today the beautiful fountain functions as the center of attraction for tourists visiting the city.
+As already mentioned, the Fontana Gaia is another of the highlights of the piazza.
+Today, the beautiful fountain functions as a center of attraction for tourists visiting the city.
 Designed by Jacopo della Quercia and made entirely in white marble, it was inaugurated in 1419.
 It has a rectangular shaped basin adorned with bas reliefs on three sides showing the Madonna surrounded by Christian and Classical virtues.

 The Palazzo Pubblico

 The Town Hall or the Palazzo Pubblico is located in the main piazza in the historic center of the city.
 Construction of the palace began in 1297 to house the government.
-The structure of the palace is medieval with various influences from the gothic style.
-The lower story of the palace is made of stone while the other stories were designed in brick.
-Along with the fountain, the palace is the focal point of the Piazza del Campo and it fits in beautifully with the design of the square.
+The structure of the palace is medieval, with various gothic influences.
+The lower story of the palace is made of stone, while the other stories were designed in brick.
+Along with the fountain, the palace is the focal point of Piazza del Campo and it fits in beautifully with the design of the square.

 The Torre del Mangia

 The walls of the tower are about 11 feet thick on every side.
-The stairwell that leads to the top is almost always filled with visitors since there are beautiful views of the city from the pinnacle.
+The stairwell that leads to the top is almost always filled with visitors, since there are beautiful views of the city from its pinnacle.
 Keep in mind that only 25 visitors are allowed in the tower at one time as there is not much space on the stairwell.

 The Cappella di Piazza

-The Cappella di Piazza is the marble loggia that was added to the piazza in 1352 and the façade that can currently be seen was created in the 14th century.
+The Cappella di Piazza is a marble loggia that was added to the square in 1352 and the façade that can currently be seen was created in the 14th century.
 The sculptures that decorate the cappella were created by Bartolomeo di Tomme and Mariano d'Angelo.